Call us today: (800) 716-7608

 Final Steps to Reducing Freight Costs

 When everyone is on the same page, costs stay low, and everyone is happy.
 Another way to save includes eating up a carrier’s “empty miles.”
 These empty miles create costs for them.
-So by adding freight to their run, you will be creating opportunities to save on your freight shipment while reducing wasted time and money for your Carrier.
+So, by adding freight to their run, you will create opportunities to save on your freight shipment while reducing wasted time and money for your Carrier.

 FreightCenter Helps Shippers Get Low-Cost Freight Shipping Rates

 FreightCenter provides low-cost freight shipping services for businesses and residential shippers.
 Compare rates and delivery times from multiple shipping companies in seconds.
-Get a free freight quote today and instantly save up to 85% off your cost of shipping.
+Get a free freight quote today and instantly save up to 85% off your shipping cost.
 Save time and get the best price by comparing rates and services from reliable, trusted freight carriers with just one search.
-For the lowest cost on freight shipping, FreightCenter is your #1 source.
+FreightCenter is your #1 source for the lowest freight shipping cost.

 Freight Center